 the Korn Kobblers and all, he would have been the leading man for Ginger Rodgers.

-of front man for the band.
 He was also from Lyons, Nebraska.
 He found that there

 wasn't much to do back there except planting and harvesting corn (no pun intended

 I'm sure), so he joined the family band and played the drums.
 He liked to travel and

 musicians certainly did travel.
 In addition to learning the trombone, he took no chances

 on that talent alone and took lessons at the local barber college.
 In fact, he ended up